Information interchange — Representation of human sexes

 ISO 5218:1977 is classified under the following ICS (International Classification for Standards) categories: 35.040 - Information coding; 35.040.50 - Automatic identification and data capture techniques.
 The ICS classification helps identify the subject area and facilitates finding related standards.

-ISO 5218:1977 has the following relationships with other standards: It is inter standard links to ISO/IEC 5218:2004.
+ISO 5218:1977 has the following relationships with other standards: It is inter standard links to EN 17531:2021, ISO/IEC 5218:2004.
 Understanding these relationships helps ensure you are using the most current and applicable version of the standard.

 Standards Content (Sample)